sbw-neue-medien/uek5-virtual-lab/README.md

 * IP address and
 * Setup as proxy gateway (NAT).
 * Setup device name, and admin password.
-* Setup DNS to accept remote requests and
+* Setup DNS to accept remote requests

+Optionally (appears not to be needed):
 * Setup firewall rules to allow forwarding to tcp protocoll (6) and DNS port(53) to whatever IP-address the router has on LAN

 ## Server